charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 In this assignment you will learn the basics of working with [**Dockerfiles**][df].
 We can use these files to automate the process outlined in the [Docker Starter Assignment][dsp].

 This assignment is not complete at this time.
-At this point work only on [Create MakeHtml][#create-makehtml]
+At this point work only on the [Create MakeHtml](#create-makehtml) section.

 ## Your Docker Hub Name